 – Identify chytrid infections in yellow-legged frogs and Yosemite toads, using a highly accurate rapid-response test to enable quick detection and intervention in the field.

 – Move yellow-legged frogs to healthy, restored habitat in high country lakes.

 – Monitor recently released yellow- and red-legged frogs, using field surveys and microchips to keep an eye on how the frogs move through and use different habitats.

-Partnering with Yosemite National Park and University of California, Santa Barbara.
+Project partners: Yosemite National Park and University of California, Santa Barbara.